ISSN 1654-9163 (print) ISSN 2001-7235 (online)

 The journal for General Relativity, gravitation and cosmology

-This journal is named after Abraham Zelmanov (1913-1987), a prominent scientist working in the General Theory of Relativity and cosmology, whose main goal was the mathematical apparatus for calculation of the physical observable quantities in the General Theory of Relativity (it is also known as the theory of chronometric invariants).
-He also developed the basics of the theory of an inhomogeneous anisotropic universe, and the classification of all possible models of cosmology which could be theoretically conceivable in the space-time of General Relativity (the Zelmanov classification).
+This journal is named after Abraham L. Zelmanov (1913-1987), a prominent scientist working in the General Theory of Relativity and cosmology, whose main goal was the mathematical apparatus for calculation of the physical observable quantities in the General Theory of Relativity (it is also known as the theory of chronometric invariants or the chronometrically invariant formalism).
+He also developed basics of the theory of an inhomogeneous anisotropic universe.
 He also introduced the Anthropic Principle and the Infinite Relativity Principle in cosmology.
-A short biographic essay about Zelmanov is published in Volume 1 (2008) of the journal.
+Read a short biographic essay about Zelmanov published in Volume 1 (2008) of the journal.

 This journal is a non-commercial, academic edition.
 All accepted articles are published in the journal free of charge.
 The journal is printed from private donations.
 To order printed copies, contact the Secretary or the Editor.